 - 1. Inspect the shipping container.
 If there is damage, contact the shipper immediately for instructions. - 2.
-If there is no apparent damage, remove the sensor. - 3.
+If there is no apparent damage, unpack the container and remove the sensor. - 3.
 Ensure that all items shown on the packing list are present.
-If items are missing, contact your local Customer Care representative.

-4. Save the shipping container and packaging.
+If items are missing, If items are missing, contact your local Customer Care representative - 4.
+Save the shipping container and packaging.

-They can be reused to return the sensor to the factory in case of damage.
+They can be used to return the sensor to the factory in case of damage.

-1.4 Ordering Information
+1.4 Ordering information